-- Section A screened for prior cigarette usage and current usage status of everyday smoker, some days smoker, former smoker (now "not at all" smoking), and never smoker ("never" being defined as "not having smoked 100 cigarettes in one's lifetime"). - Section B detailed smoking history and current use patterns questions were asked if the person had smoked 100 cigarettes and is a self- respondent currently smoking everyday.
+- Section A screened for prior cigarette usage and current usage status of every day smoker, some days smoker, former smoker (now "not at all" smoking), and never smoker ("never" being defined as "not having smoked 100 cigarettes in one's lifetime"). - Section B detailed smoking history and current use patterns questions were asked if the person had smoked 100 cigarettes and is a self- respondent currently smoking every day.

-- Section C detailed smoking history and current use patterns questions were asked if the person had smoked 100 cigarettes and is a self- respondent currently smoking some days. - Section D asked self respondent current every day and some day smokers questions about quit smoking attempts of the past 12 months, and if none, asked if ever quit. - Section E asked self respondent current every day and some-day smokers about a set of methods used (quit lines, internet or web-based tools or Apps, switching to other tobacco products, nicotine replacement therapy, prescription antidepressants used for cessation treatment, counseling, classes and support groups) during the most recent quit attempt within the past 12 months. - Section F asked self respondent current every day and some-day smokers about medical (often in past also dental, but not in 2018-19 series) doctor advice to stop smoking. - Section G asked self respondent current every day and some-day smokers about the person's interest, likelihood, and confidence in quitting within the next 6 months. - Section H questions were asked of self respondent former smokers (if the person had smoked 100 cigarettes, is a self-respondent and currently not smoking at all); similar questions asked of current smokers in Sections B, C, E, and F. - Section J asked all respondents about ever and current use of other tobacco products (cigars, regular pipes, hookah pipes, e-cigarettes, smokeless tobacco, and dissolvables) and asked ONLY self-respondents more detailed items about other tobacco product use (all other tobacco products EXCEPT dissolvables). - Section K asked self-respondents about indoor smoke-free and vape-free policies at work and at home, attitudes towards smoking in different places including in multi-unit housing.
+- Section C detailed smoking history and current use patterns questions were asked if the person had smoked 100 cigarettes and is a self- respondent currently smoking some days. - Section D asked self respondent current "every day" and "some day" smokers questions about quit smoking attempts of the past 12 months, and if none, asked if ever quit. - Section E asked self respondent current every day and some-day smokers about a set of methods used (quit lines, internet or web-based tools or Apps, switching to other tobacco products, nicotine replacement therapy, prescription antidepressants used for cessation treatment, counseling, classes and support groups) during the most recent quit attempt within the past 12 months. - Section F asked self respondent current every day and some-day smokers about medical (often in past also dental, but not in 2018-19, 2022-23 series) doctor advice to stop smoking. - Section G asked self respondent current every day and some-day smokers about the person's interest, likelihood, and confidence in quitting within the next 6 months. - Section H questions were asked of self respondent former smokers (if the person had smoked 100 cigarettes, is a self-respondent and currently not smoking at all); similar questions asked of current smokers in Sections B, C, E, and F. - Section J asked all respondents about ever and current use of other tobacco products (cigars, regular pipes, hookah pipes, e-cigarettes, smokeless tobacco, nicotine pouches and Heated Tobacco Products (HTP)) and asked ONLY self-respondents more detailed items about other tobacco product use. - Section K asked self-respondents about indoor smoke-free and vape-free policies at work and at home, attitudes towards smoking in different places including in multi-unit housing.
 Also included is an item on awareness of tobacco industry corrective statements mandated by a federal judge.
-New in May 2019 (not asked in July 2018 nor in Jan.
-2019) were a few items about awareness and use of heated tobacco products (e.g., iQOS, Glo, and Eclipse).